 20. Open Air cinema – Beach and Montjuic

 During summer season there are two open cinemas in Barcelona.
 One open cinema in Barcelona is for free and located in the Barceloneta Beach.
 There you can enjoy a free movie with wonderful sea views front from July 9th to August 16th.

 Another option for this “Cinema a la fresca” (that is how it is called opened cinema in Barcelona), located in Montjuic.
 Montujic open air Cinema is not for free but is less crowded, and it includes a concert beforehand.

-21. Dive in a swimming pool with overview to Barcelona
+22. Dive in a swimming pool (overlooking Barcelona)

 In summer season you can access to „Picornell swimming pool„.
 Located in Montjuic, this swimming pool is open for the general public.